 What is the issue?

-Draft legislation for Finance Bill 2018-19 will, when enacted, further extend the time limits within which HMRC can issue discovery assessments.
+Legislation for the Finance (No. 3) Bill will, when enacted, further extend the time limits within which HMRC can issue discovery assessments.
 This change will apply to income tax, capital gains tax and inheritance tax where there is offshore non-compliance to which the 20-year time limit does not apply.

 What does it mean to me?